Erich Schmidt (pilot): World War II

-On 26 July he shot down 5 DB-3 bombers, 3 in the morning and 2 more in the afternoon.
+Operation Barbarossa

+On 8 June 1941, the bulk of JG 53's air elements moved via Jever, in northern Germany, to Mannheim-Sandhofen.
+There the aircraft were given a maintenance overhaul prior to moving east.
+On 12 June, III.
+Gruppe was ordered to transfer to a forward airfield at Sobolewo.
+On 21 June, the Geschwaderkommodore (wing commander) of JG 53 and its Gruppenkommandeure were summoned to nearby Suwałki, where Generalfeldmarschall (field marshal) Albert Kesselring gave the final instructions for the upcoming attack.
+Wolf-Dietrich Wilcke, who had been appointed Gruppenkommandeur of III.
+Gruppe on 12 August 1940, briefed his pilots that evening.

+On 22 June, the Geschwader crossed into Soviet airspace to support Operation Barbarossa, the invasion of the Soviet Union, which opened the Eastern Front.
+III.
+Gruppe took off on its first mission at 6:00 a.m., a fighter escort mission for Junkers Ju 87 dive bomber attacking Grodno.
+On this mission, Schmidt claimed a Polikarpov I-16 fighter shot down.
+On 23 July, Schmidt was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 31 aerial victories claimed.
+The presentation was made by Oberst Werner Mölders.

+On 26 July, Schmidt claimed five Ilyushin DB-3 bombers from 3 BAK (Bombardirovochnyy Aviatsionyy Korpus—bomber aviation corps) shot down, making him an "ace-in-a-day".
 He shot down his final three victories on 29 August taking his total to 47.
-On 31 August 1941, returning from a freie Jagd (free hunt), Schmidt was shot down east of Velikiye Luki.
-His Messerschmitt Bf 109 F-2 (Werknummer 12633—factory number) had been hit by Soviet anti-aircraft artillery.
-Schmidt bailed near Dubno and was seen to have safely landed, he was never seen again and remains missing in action.
-At the time he was the top-scoring pilot of III/JG 53, and was posthumously promoted to Oberleutnant.
+On 31 August 1941, returning from a combat air patrol, Schmidt was shot down east of Velikiye Luki.
+His Bf 109 F-2 (Werknummer 12633—factory number) had been hit by Soviet anti-aircraft artillery.
+Schmidt bailed out near Dubno and was seen to have safely landed, he was never seen again and remains missing in action.
+At the time, Schmidt was the leading fighter pilot of III.
+Gruppe and was posthumously promoted to Oberleutnant (first lieutenant).

 Summary of career

 Aerial victory claims

+According to Obermaier, Schmidt was credited with 47 aerial victories, including 28 aerial victories claimed on the Eastern Front and 19 on the Western Front.
+Page also lists him with 47 aerial victories of which 19 were claimed on the Western Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 47 aerial victory claims, including 30 aerial victories claimed on the Eastern Front and 17 on the Western Front.